 Your mental health is an integral part of your overall health.
 If you are experiencing depression or anxiety, consider a combination of the following ways you can care for your mental health.

 Talking to a skilled professional that is also a neutral third party in your life can dramatically improve your mental health.
-Depression therapy in Walnut Creek is highly effective in improving symptoms of depression.
+Depression therapy is highly effective in improving symptoms of depression.
 This is especially true for those who have experienced depression during the global pandemic as unprecedented times can trigger mental health issues.
-If you are married and want to get treatment with your partner, consider marriage counseling in Walnut Creek.
+If you are married and want to get treatment with your partner, consider marriage counseling.

 In combination with talk therapy, exercise can help ease depression and anxiety.
 Regular exercise releases endorphins and other natural brain chemicals that can improve your well-being.
 Try exercising outdoors to get the benefits of serotonin as well.
 Serotonin can help stabilize your mood.
 Depending on how active you already are, try to incorporate a minimum of 15 minutes of physical activity into your day.
 Try and build up to exercising at least 30 minutes a day five days a week for optimal mental and overall health benefits.